opensim/opensim/README.txt

 * ensure you have nant (http://nant.sf.net) installed

-* cd to the right directory and type "nant"
+* cd to the trunk root directory and type "nant"

 * cd to bin/ and run "mono OpenSim.exe -sandbox -loginserver"

-=== Windows Nant Build ===
+=== Prebuild ===

-* same as Linux/mono build, but use nant nogenvers to cicumvent bash invokation
+We use Prebuild to generate vs2005 solutions and nant build scripts.

+The Prebuild master project is /prebuild.xml

+To build it with vs2005 :

+* build the solution /Prebuild/Prebuild.sln

+To build it with nant :

+* cd to /Prebuild/
+* type 'nant'

+After you've built it, move it from /Prebuild/src/bin to /bin/ directory,

+after that you just modify the prebuild.xml and then execute

+bin/Prebuild.exe /target {target}

+where target is either
+vs2005 - to generate new vs2005 solutions and projects
+nant - to generate new nant build scripts